tryscer/flock/flock-music.md

 ”First thing,” says Cindy, “and least important, it makes Eleanore think she won.
 And that is important because she’s my ticket out of here.”
 My eyes suddenly fill with so much tears that I can’t see anything and to hide that I’m looking back, and as I wipe my eyes I see Tim and Puppy standing next to Barry and the executive twins.
 Barry and the twins are shaking hands, and Eleanore, turning to leave, is holding the one-eyed Bear-gineer, hugging it, and looking at Cindy, nodding to her.
 Cindy is nodding back.

 	We’re standing on line for the peanuts.
 	“What do you mean, your ticket out of here,” I ask her shoes.
 	“Listen, Peach—I mean listen.
 The second reason I sent Tim away, and the most important one, is so I’ll have a moment to talk to you”.
 	I shuffle my feet.
 “You still owe me an explanation,” I say.
 	“I do,” says Cindy.
 “But why do we have to talk about such sad things?
 Eleanore has an apartment, next to Emmerson College.
 Dad’s funding it anyway…” she holds both my hands.
 “You could come with me, Alice of Wonderland”.
 	But our moment to ourselves is destined to be a short one.
 Just as I’m handed a packet of warmish, saltyish peanuts, the rest of the gang is back.
 And not a moment later:
 	”Hey\!
 Hey\! *Prego\!*”
 The shout comes from across the line of booths, where there’s a clearing and a red-and-white circus tent and an off-white truck.
 A few people are sitting on folding chairs next to the tent.
 One of them is Eddie, and another is the huge man called Besame Mucho.
 	”Hey\!
 Kids\!
 Come over here\!”
 	We do.

 \[...\]

+“And these,” says Eddie, “are actual, factual members of the Pillar of Steam Band”.
 “Just cogs in the machine,” says Mucho.

 \[...\]